Get Early

 XALIVA® THC detects recent cannabis use during the workday, enabling employers to conduct onsite, rapid marijuana screening with a portable, accurate, and cost-effective tool.
 We help employers elevate safety and retain employees.

 A: Our XALIVA® THC test detects the presence of THC in saliva using a 10 ng/mL cut-off.
-Ricovr Healthcare’s underlying platform technology’s accuracy in detecting THC’s presence was validated to be 100% compared to the gold standard, mass spectrometry.
+Ricovr Healthcare’s underlying platform technology’s accuracy in detecting THC’s presence was validated 100% compared to the gold standard, mass spectrometry.
 This study was performed in collaboration with Rutgers University.
-Link
+Yahoo Finance Link

 The sensitivity, specificity, and accuracy levels of the final version of the XALIVA® THC test will all be clearly labeled and documented in the product materials enclosed with the XALIVA® THC Device and the disposable Test Kit.